Updated August 2020

 Does SNAP/EBT/Basic Food (food stamp) participation mean I will receive these benefits?

-How long will these vouchers be available?
+How long will grocery vouchers be available?

-How do the vouchers work?
+How do the grocery vouchers work?

 What products are covered?